Aapuji/c-challenges/README.md

-# Resizable Array
+# Resizable Array / Vector
-A resizable array implementation in C.
+A vector (or resizable array) implementation in C.